mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 |image6|

 4. Valid content should be accessible in the **Response Body**.
-Each *app* element and associated information is enclosed within a *status* object.
+Each *app* element and associated information is enclosed within several objects (i.e. *status* , *metadata*, and *spec*).
 Scroll through the contents and take a mental inventory to better understand what information is made available for an *app* in the */apps/list* request.

 .. code-block:: bash